 Higbee Beach looks out over the Delaware Bay.
 Photo courtesy of Cape May Beaches

-Escape the Cape May crowds at Higbee Beach, a secluded 1.5-mile stretch of sand along Delaware Bay.
-Popular for bird watching, the beach is FREE and dogs are welcome.
-Higbee is literally an off-the-beaten-path—you have to drive down a dirt road to reach it, and there’s limited parking in a small gravel lot that's a bit of a hike through the woods and hilly dunes.
+Escape the Cape May crowds at Higbee Beach, a secluded 1.5-mile stretch of hidden beach sand along Delaware Bay.
+Popular for bird watching, it's one of our favorite FREE Jersey Shore beaches, and dogs are welcome.
+Higbee is literally off-the-beaten-path—you have to drive down a dirt road to reach it, and there’s limited parking in a small gravel lot, then it's a bit of a hike through the woods and hilly dunes.
 A word of caution: The only bathroom on-site is a port-a-potty.
 Be sure to pack a picnic lunch since there are no restaurants nearby.
 There’s also no lifeguard on duty, but the bay waters are calm for little kids.

-Sandwiched between Lavalette to the north and Seaside Heights to the south, this small square of Toms River beach offers a quiet respite for families who would rather chill than experience the thrill of the Jersey Shore.
-The beach is easily accessible via FREE street parking, but if you don't arrive early in the morning, you may have to walk a few blocks to the beach.
-Beach erosion caused by a February nor’easter was recently repaired, so there’s plenty of room on the sand to keep your distance.
+Sandwiched between Lavalette to the north and Seaside Heights to the south, this small square of Toms River beach offers a quiet respite for families who would rather chill than experience the thrill of other Jersey Shore beaches.
+The beach is easily accessible via FREE street parking, but if you don't arrive early in the morning, you may have to walk a few blocks to the hidden beach.
+There’s plenty of room on the sand spread out.
 Kids 12 and under swim for FREE; daily beach badges are $10 on weekdays and $11 on weekends.

-Named one of the least crowded beaches in NJ by USA Today, Pearl Beach is located at the southernmost tip of NJ in Cape May.
+Named one of the least crowded Jersey Shore beaches by USA Today, Pearl Beach is located at the southernmost tip of New Jersey in Cape May.
 You won’t find a boardwalk or any concessions here, but there are plenty of butterflies, birds, dragonflies, and little-bitty crabs in the sand.
-Keep an eye out: You may even spot some dolphins, too!
-The wide beach offers lots of room to spread out your blankets, and there’s a lifeguard on duty for swimming.
+Keep an eye out: You may even spot some dolphins.
+The wide hidden beach gem offers lots of room to spread out your blankets, and there’s a lifeguard on duty for swimming.
 A beach pass is $8 per person for ages 12+, and there’s ample street parking available.

-Backed by a long boardwalk, the 2.5-miles of wide, flat beach and fewer crowds make this Monmouth County beach a welcome respite from the typical Jersey Shore hustle and bustle.
+Backed by a long boardwalk, the 2.5-miles of wide, flat beach and fewer crowds make this hidden beach in Monmouth County a welcome respite from the typical hustle and bustle of Jersey Shore beaches.
 Kids under 11 are FREE; daily passes for everyone else are $10 and must be purchased via the Viply app.
 Plan your visit around fun beach events including a sandcastle building contest, scavenger hunt, and movie nights.
 After surf and sun, the charming Ocean Grove downtown is only two short blocks from the boardwalk—convenient for a quick bite and shopping.

 Sea Isle City offers families the best of both worlds.
 You get a small beach town feel with the excitement of the Jersey Shore right at your fingertips.
 Located between Ocean City and Wildwood, there's so much here to keep your family busy: miles of clean, pristine beach, strolling along the oceanfront promenade, FREE family nights with character visits, movie nights under the stars, and several local playgrounds.
 Food choices abound, and you can choose between pizza, hot dogs, tacos, healthy breakfast and lunch spots, ice cream, and more.
 The beach is FREE on Wednesdays and always FREE for kids under 12.
 Daily beach tags are an affordable $5.